pebble/community-resources/apps/caltrain.md

 that it takes several seconds to load each window.

-It also uses ``Persistent Storage`` to store the state of the UI, so it can be restored as you left it when you return to the app.
+It also uses ``Persistent Storage`` to store the state of the UI, so it can be restored to the state in which you left it when you return to the app.

 Finally, it uses PebbleKit JS to retrieve your location on launch.
 If it gets a response before you manually choose a station, it will automatically show the